TechCrunch

 The 100% plant-based chicken is made from “European soy, olive oil, salt, and spices”.

-Heura cites market research data from Mintel which suggests UK consumers are increasingly switching to buying plant-based meat — finding 65% of the British population now consumes plant-based meat, up from just 30% in 2017.
-It also suggests the coronavirus crisis is accelerating the shift towards plant-based diets as consumers seek out cheaper alternatives to meat-based protein.
+Heura cites market research data from Mintel which suggests U.K. consumers are increasingly switching to buying plant-based meat — finding 65% of the British population now consumes plant-based meat, up from just 30% in 2017.
+It also suggests the coronavirus crisis is accelerating the shift toward plant-based diets as consumers seek cheaper alternatives to meat-based protein.

 The startup has been building momentum for its soy-based chicken alternative since being founded back in 2017.
-Now it says its products are present in 3,000 points of sale in Spain, Andorra, Portugal, France, the Netherlands, Singapore, Hong Kong, Chile, and the UK.
+Now it says its products are present in 3,000 points of sale in Spain, Andorra, Portugal, France, the Netherlands, Singapore, Hong Kong, Chile and the U.K.

-In its home city of Barcelona Heura has managed to get its planet-based meat onto the menu at a bunch of local restaurants — which looks like a savvy way of building brand recognition for an alternative protein.
+In its home city of Barcelona, Heura has managed to get its plant-based meat onto the menu at a bunch of local restaurants — which looks like a savvy way of building brand recognition for an alternative protein.

-Heura says it’s seen growth of 460% in the last year, and claims to be the fastest growing 100% plant-based meat company in Europe — also doing so without the kind of mega-fund-raises pouring into alternative protein startups elsewhere.
-(According to Crunchbase, Heura has raised a mere $270k to date.)
+Heura says it’s seen growth of 460% in the last year, and claims to be the fastest growing 100% plant-based meat company in Europe — also doing so without the kind of mega-fundraises pouring into alternative protein startups elsewhere.
+(According to Crunchbase, Heura has raised a mere $270,000 to date.)

 Its boast for its faux chicken is it contains the same amount of protein as actual chicken but only one-third of the fat — hence touting it as “one of the market’s healthiest options” (with a further claim of 43% less fat than the industry average).